sst/sst/www/docs/packages/create-sst.md

 description: "Docs for the create-sst package"
 ---

-A simple CLI [`create-sst`](https://www.npmjs.com/package/create-sst) that helps you create your SST projects.
+A simple CLI [`create-sst`](https://www.npmjs.com/package/create-sst) that sets up a modern web application powered by SST

 ## Usage